KarMiles/polish-girl-painting/README.md

 When deciding on marketing strategy for this project the following information and assumptions were taken into account:

 - The Business model is an online store operating within these types of activities:
-    - *Business - to - Customer* (businesses may also be making purchases but are not the main target market at this stage) - which influences priorities for this project:
+    - *Business - to - Customer* (businesses may also be making purchases but are not the main target market at this stage) - this influences priorities for this project:
-        - an easy and clear payment gateway process an essencial part of the project,
+        - an easy and clear payment gateway process,
         - simple yet secure authentication system,
         - high quality images of products,
         - clear and simple item descriptions,
         - users' personal angagement.
     - *Supplying physical products* (mostly paintings and drawings) - which calls especially for:
         - creating a shopping bag mechanism where user's choices may be remembered,
-        - as above - clear discriptions with high quality representations,
+        - clear discriptions with high quality representations,
     - *Receiving single payments* (no subscriptions) - as the store's products are mostly unique by their nature.
 - Main target groups are:
     - young European aspiring professional adults,